|

 margin of error, and so reduced or eliminated the visibility of rainbows

+for many people.
 Today, many DLP projectors being built for the home theater market

 incorporate a six-segment color wheel which has two sequences of red,